-I’ve decided that I am going to concentrate my log on the Exeter University women’s team.
-I also coach the men, but split responsibility there a bit, and in the case of scheduling conflict I prioritize the women, so the log will be more consistent if it focus is on them.
-The team will play in at least three different competitions this year.
-They are BUCS, the Volleyball England Student Cup, and the South West regional league.
-BUCS is the top priority, with the SW league viewed largely as a way to get players extra playing time.
+The team played in three different competitions that year.
+They were BUCS, the Volleyball England Student Cup, and the South West regional league.
+BUCS is the top priority, with the SW league largely a way to get players more court time.

-In terms of BUCS, we are actually running Division 1 and 2 teams.
-They all train together in a squad of 17.
-There are challenges to that, but the level of play throughout the squad is consistent enough to make for reasonable training sessions.
-We look at the Div2 squad as largely developmental – and a way for the school to pick up additional BUCS points, so the Div1 team is the main focus and will be where I concentrate my log entries.
+In terms of BUCS, we were running both Division 1 and 2 teams.
+They all trained together in a squad of 17.
+There were challenges, but the level of play in the squad was consistent enough to make for reasonable training sessions.
+We looked at the Div2 squad as largely developmental – and a way for the school to pick up additional BUCS points.
+The Div1 team was the main focus and where I concentrated most of my log entries.

-The general idea of the log is to document my analysis of the team’s performance – collectively and individually – and how I turn that into specific training plans.
-Definitely feel free to chime in with comments, thoughts, etc. on any of the entries along the way.
-That’s exactly why I’m doing it on the blog rather than just keeping it on the side.
+The general idea of the log was to document my analysis of the team’s performance – collectively and individually – and how I turned that into specific training plans.
+I only needed to make 10 entries to fulfill my certification requirement, but I kept it going because I found it a really useful exercise.

 Volleyball coaching log (reverse chronological order)